saifeemustafaq/mentorship/cohort_2/giteshyelave@outlook.com/AWS_Educate_Mentorship_Gitesh_Yelave.md

 _ _ _ _ _ _ _ _ _ _

+# Advantages of AWS :

+Following are the pros of using AWS services:

+- AWS allows organizations to use the already familiar programming models, operating systems, databases, and architectures.

+- It is a cost-effective service that allows you to pay only for what you use, without any up-front or long-term commitments.

+- You are allowed cloud access quickly with limitless capacity.

+- Offers fast deployments

+- You will not require to spend money on running and maintaining data centers.

+- You can easily add or remove capacity.

+_ _ _ _ _ _ _ _ _ _

 # Charitable work :

 - In 2017, AWS launched Amazon RE:Start in the United Kingdom to help young adults and military veterans retrain in technology-related skills.